UNITED STATES

 The Company classifies fair value-based measurements using a three-level hierarchy that prioritizes the inputs used to measure fair value.
 This hierarchy requires entities to maximize the use of observable inputs and minimize the use of unobservable inputs.
 The three levels of inputs used to measure fair value are as follows: Level 1, quoted market prices (unadjusted) in active markets for identical assets or liabilities; Level 2, observable inputs other than quoted market prices included in Level 1, such as quoted market prices for markets that are not active or other inputs that are observable or can be corroborated by observable market data; and Level 3, unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities, including certain pricing models, discounted cash flow methodologies and similar techniques that use significant unobservable inputs.

-As of March 31, 2022 and December 31, 2021, the Company’s financial assets and liabilities recognized at fair value on a recurring basis consisted of the following:
+The Company’s financial assets recognized at fair value on a recurring basis consisted of the following:

 |